 Alfalfa meal has a naturally balanced blend of N-P-K, which are the three macronutrients in lawn fertilizers.
-Besides being a great source of micronutrients and minerals, alfalfa meal is excellent for improving moisture retention in your soil, making it an excellent fertilizer for clay soil.
-If your lawn is too acidic, consider balance out your soil's PH by applying an alkaline-rich fertilizer like alfalfa meal.
+Besides being a great source of micronutrients and minerals, alfalfa meal is excellent for improving moisture retention in your soil.
+If your lawn is too acidic, consider balancing out your soil's pH by applying an alkaline-rich fertilizer like alfalfa meal.

-Cottonseed meal stands out amongst some other organic fertilizers because of its acidity content.
-If your soil's PH is off and needs to be neutralized, consider applying a cottonseed meal to your lawn.
+Cottonseed meal stands out amongst some other organic fertilizers because of its acidity.
+If your soil's pH is off and needs to be neutralized, consider applying a cottonseed meal to your lawn.
 Cottonseed meal encourages healthy grass by enhancing root development for a durable base.

 From applying organic fertilizers to lawn aeration, there are so many benefits to liquifying your lawn care.
 Let’s learn why liquid fertilizers are optimal for fast results and even quicker nutrient absorption.

 At Simple Lawn Solutions, liquid lawn care is our area of expertise - that’s why we carry organic and nourishing products like our Soil Hume, a soil treatment that contains seaweed, humic, and fulvic acid.
-This liquid fertilizer contains a blend of high-quality ingredients that form a bioactive blend containing organic carbon derived from a humate source.
-This liquid fertilizer is pure and active, containing naturally occurring minerals, carbons, and organic matter.
-The high organic carbon compound activates root and plant growth and increases the soil's organic microbial properties.
+This liquid fertilizer contains a blend of high-quality ingredients that contain organic carbon derived from a humate source.
+This liquid fertilizer contains naturally occurring minerals, carbons, and organic matter.

-For another organic option, check out our Root Hume: Raw Organic Humic Fulvic Acid liquid fertilizer for an extraordinary and proprietary blend of humic acid and fulvic acid to increase the soil carbon and cation exchange capacity (CEC).
-The CEC of your soil can dictate how often it needs watering, which nutrient boosters are required, and what type of plants will grow well in a given soil environment.
+For another option, check out our Root Hume: Humic Fulvic Acid liquid fertilizer for an extraordinary and proprietary blend of humic acid that can increase the soil carbon and cation exchange capacity (CEC).
+The CEC of your soil can dictate which nutrient boosters are required, and what type of plants will grow well in a given soil environment.

 With our homogenous mixture of liquid fertilizer, you can easily apply and distribute nutrients to your lawn.
 By penetrating the soil on quick contact, these fertilizers enable your soil with the right nourishment to heal your soil's state and enhance your grass's look.